UTACM/utacm.org-old/README.md

 ## Building Site Locally

-Here are the steps to building the site locally:
+Building the site locally is unnecessary unless you are in charge of deploying the site to production or want to work on the theme.
+Here are the steps:

 1. clone this repo